SachinMaurya01/Musicxd/README.md

 # Musicxd -
-A Music Player WebApp where we can hear our favourite songs and create their playlists, add them to favourites.
-It has features like searching, Login (Authentication using JWT).
+A Music Player WebApp where we can hear our favourite songs and create our own playlists, add them to favourites.
+It has features like searching, playing, Login (Authentication using JWT).
 It has backend part in Express.js and Node.js .
 Libraries Used - Joi, Joi-password-complexity , jsonwebtoken and Mongoose etc.
 ![Screenshot (65)](https://user-images.githubusercontent.com/100995198/224988011-18fbdb00-c658-42d5-8476-f1448e4c1bd8.png)
 ![Screenshot (66)](https://user-images.githubusercontent.com/100995198/224988041-7b415407-b6c5-4ffe-87fc-37cc1b261e6d.png)
 ![Screenshot (67)](https://user-images.githubusercontent.com/100995198/224988104-f8d22d4f-dd72-45d6-b821-022b5c7a38f2.png)